carlosdagos/blog/posts/2015-02-15-on-reversing-strings.markdown

 tags: unicode, emoji, interviews
 ---

-_This article may not display 100% correct on your computer, some glyphs may be missing._
+_This post may not display 100% correct on your computer, some glyphs may be missing._

 One time, during an interview I was asked: